wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

     ```
 1. In the **Subscription filter name** text box, provide a name and click **Start streaming**.
-1. Navigate to your Wavefront cluster and in the Metrics Browser search for the `aws.lambda.custom.init.duration` metric.
+1. Navigate to your Wavefront cluster and in the Metrics Browser search for the `aws.lambda.custom.initduration` metric.

+   {% include important.html content="The `aws.lambda.custom.initduration` metric starts flowing only when cold start happens." %}

 <!--
 ### Sending Business Metrics to the AWS Lambda Integration